Rescuing our churches

 Articles highlighting the plight of rural churches

 By Peter Mann

-It’s been a good week for spotting mentions of the Friends of Friendless Churches – and the plight of rural churches – first in County Life’s Christmas double issue (11/18 December) where its regular Athena column was on the subject of ‘Our rural parish churches need help’ and then a proper feature article on the FoFC in The Guardian on Saturday (14th December).
+It was a good week for spotting mentions of the Friends of Friendless Churches – and the plight of rural churches – first in County Life’s Christmas double issue (11/18 December 2019) where its regular Athena column was on the subject of ‘Our rural parish churches need help’ and then a proper feature article on the FoFC in The Guardian on Saturday (14th December 2019).

 As any rural vicar will tell you, money for church repairs is always in short supply – as can be congregations to provide the cash.
 To quote from the Country Life article:

 There exist about 15,700 Church of England churches.
 Collectively, they absorb almost £100 million per year in major repairs, all of which is donated or raised by parishioners.
 A rump of about 600 are presently in a poor condition with no plans for repair.

 Of the full total of churches, 9,000 enjoy a rural setting, two thirds of which are listed Grade 1 (3,200) or Grade II* (3,100 [this includes Hatley St George church]).
 That means that the burden of maintaining them falls vey unequally on the population as a whole.
 As a further complication, church attendance in rural communities continues to decline.
 In 2001, of those rural churches, 780 had an attendance of 10 adults or less.
 By 2015, that number had more than doubled to 2,000.